antfu/talks/2025-10-09/src/slides.md

 <!--
 Let's take a glance at how the Vite DevTools Plugin would look.

 So in general, a Vite DevTools plugin would be [click] a superset of a Vite Plugin, meaning you don't need to do anything special, but only [click] by adding a `devtools` hook to your plugin, it would work.
 The code on the right is a pseudo-code snippet of how you would do that.
-And it actually already works, but the reason I called it pseudo is because nothing is set in stone yet and we're still exploring the interface and it might change a lot.
+And it actually already works, but the reason I called it pseudo is because nothing is set in stone yet and we're still exploring the interface, and it might change a lot.

 [click] Vite DevTools will provide the built-in RPC, remote-procedure call, layer for plugin authors to extend and communicate between the server and clients more easily.